 Lead author Prof. Jonathan Bamber from the University of Bristol’s School of Geographical Sciences, said, “This could seem like a ‘good news story’, but it’s important to remember that we still expect this glacier to continue to lose mass in the future and for that trend to increase over time, just not quite as fast as some model simulations suggested.

 “It’s really important to understand why the models are producing different behavior in the future and to get a better handle on how the glacier will evolve with the benefit of these new observations.

 “In our study, we didn’t make projections, but with the aid of these new data we can improve model projections for this part of Antarctica.”

 Tommaso Parrinello, ESA’s CryoSat mission manager, added, “In April, CryoSat will have been in orbit for 10 years, far exceeding its expected life.
 We continue to be proud of the contribution to science this extraordinary satellite mission is making.

 “And here, with the issue of sea-level rise a major global concern, the better equipped we are with facts the better it is.
 CryoSat has helped clarify the situation at Pine Island Glacier, which is not only important for our scientific understanding, but ultimately for society at large.”

-For more on this story, read Antarctica’s Biggest Glacier Is Thinning in Patterns Opposite to Previously Observed.
+For more on this story, read Antarctica’s Biggest Glacier Is Thinning in Opposite Patterns.